A preschooler looks excitedly at his preschool teacher, ready to play active phase 1 phonics games for teaching rhyme

 There are so many rhyming books out there, and Sarah’s preschool had many that you’d recognise.
 To find out more about the rhyming books we used, and to get some instant inspiration, here’s a FREE Preschool Recommended Reads download.
 The perfect resource for anybody working with 2, 3, and 4-year-olds.

-FREE resources for teaching Phase 1 Phonics
+FREE resources for Phase 1 Phonics activities

 We were really surprised that there were so many objects and toys that we could use for free!